Set up Jira Software Cloud

-The code feature gives you greater visibility of your team's work by automatically connecting and displaying your code repositories in your project.
+The code feature gives you greater visibility of your team's work by automatically connecting and displaying information from your linked code repositories in your project.

 Only project admins can enable and disable features on a project.

-A new menu item, Code, will be added to the project menu.
+When enabled, a new menu item titled Code will be added to the project menu.

 To use the code feature, you’ll need to integrate Jira Software with a source code management tool like Bitbucket or GitHub.
 Learn more about integrating Jira with your development tool.

-The code feature will display all the repositories your team has connected to the current project.
+The code feature will display all the repositories your team has linked to the current project.

 You can navigate to the code settings from the More options (•••) menu on the top-right corner of the page.